Kong/docs.konghq.com/app/docs/0.1.1beta-2/cli.md

 >
 3. Kong will try to connect to your configured datastore (most likely your Cassandra instance).
 If the connection is successful, Kong will prepare your database and make itself at home.
 >
-4. The NGiNX configuration specified in Kong's configuration (`nginx` property) will be used to spawn NGiNX workers, and those will use the working directory specified in your configuration (`nginx_working_directory`).
+4. The NGINX configuration specified in Kong's configuration (`nginx` property) will be used to spawn NGINX workers, and those will use the working directory specified in your configuration (`nginx_working_directory`).

 If everything went well, you should see a successful message (`[OK] Started`).